Kobby6-lang/Dino-Game/README.md

  The code is simple saying that when animation enabled start up the animation when not in use stop animating.

  This need to be able to allow the character to be have an animation and then stop animation when not in use.

+ void animate is calling the animation so it works when you start the game.

+ void On disable is when you enable something but you don't want it appearing anymore in your game so the system disable it for you.

+ invoke means start something up in this case every o or 1 sec depending on the situations.
  ,,,

     private void OnEnable()